kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    EOF
    ```

-3. At this point we can send a request to the product page.
+3. Test access to Bookinfo by sending a request to the product page.
    ```shell
    curl -viks -H "Host: www.example.com" "$(glooctl proxy url)/productpage" --output /dev/null
    ```
+   A `200 OK` response indicates that Bookinfo is reachable.
+However, traffic to the product page upstream is not encrypted with mTLS.
    ```text
    *   Trying 127.0.0.1:32000...
    * Connected to localhost (127.0.0.1) port 32000 (#0)